Consistent gauge theories for the slave particle representation of the strongly correlated $t$-$J$ model: Brief Review on our previous work

 \section{Brief Review on our previous work \cite{LYL}}

 We briefly review the main results obtained in \cite{LYL}.
 In the continuum limit, the mean field Lagrangian \eqref{LMF} with a $d$-wave pairing is given by

-where {the uRVB state is taken in} the mean field state of the gauge field \cite{Anderson}.
+where {the uniform RVB state is taken in} the mean field state of the gauge field {due to time-reversal symmetry} \cite{Anderson}.
 The pure gauge field Lagrangian is $L_0(a_\mu)=0$ where $a_\mu=(a_\tau, a_i)=(\delta\lambda,\delta a_i)$.
 To retain the constraints and remove the gauge redundancy, we tried the BRST invariant gauge fixing term as

-where $\xi$ {and $\zeta$ are arbitrary (gauge) parameters}.
+where {$\xi$ is an arbitrary (gauge) parameter and $\zeta^{-1}$ is similar to the speed of light}.
 This is called the Lorenz gauge fixing and is invariant under the BRST transformation